p-charis/cpapaevangelou/_pages/about.md

 layout: home
 permalink: /
 title: "Charis Papaevangelou"
-excerpt: "Researcher working on platform governance, media policy, and the political economy of digital infrastructures."
+excerpt: "Researcher working on platform power, AI infrastructure, media, and democratic governance."
 redirect_from:
   - /about/
   - /about.html